-To ensure that we never forget the significance of Gettysburg, the National Park Service has committed itself to preserving and caring for Gettysburg National Military Park as a symbol of America's struggle to survive as a nation and as a lasting memorial to the armies and soldiers who served in that great conflict.
-Our job is not only to preserve the battlefield but to provide you, the park visitor, with a fulfilling experience.
-We would like you to visit the park take away with you not only an understanding of the magnitude of this battle, but inspiration as well.
+Since 1933, the National Park Service has committed itself to preserving and caring for Gettysburg National Military Park as a symbol of America's struggle to survive as a nation and as a lasting memorial to the armies and soldiers who served in that great conflict.
+Our job is not only to preserve the battlefield but to provide you, the park visitor, with a fulfilling and memorable experience.

-The National Park Service will continue to work closely with its partner, the Gettysburg Foundation, in our campaign to restore Gettysburg’s historic integrity and preserve its remarkable resources.
-The park’s battlefield rehabilitation program has provided our visitors with a view of the battlefield not seen in over 100 years and a better understanding of the course of events during those three bloody days in July 1863, while creating a sustainable environment with improving wetlands, water quality and wildlife habitat.
+We continue to work closely with the Gettysburg Foundation, our partner in the ongoing campaign to restore Gettysburg's historic integrity and preserve its remarkable resources.
+These battlefield rehabilitation projects offer visitors a view of the battlefield not seen in over 100 years, a better understanding of the course of events during those three monumental days in July 1863, and they create a sustainable environment with improving wetlands, water quality and wildlife habitat.

 Thank you for visiting our web site and we look forward to your visit to Gettysburg National Military Park.

 Ed W. Clark

 Download the special report on the successful observance and commemoration of the 150th Anniversary of the Battle of Gettysburg and the Gettysburg Address. (pdf)